samber/slog-multi/README.md

 	"log/slog"
 )

-recovery := RecoverHandlerError(
+recovery := slogmulti.RecoverHandlerError(
     func(ctx context.Context, record slog.Record, err error) {
-        // will be called only if subsequent handlers fail and return an error log.Println(err.Error())
+        // will be called only if subsequent handlers fail or return an error log.Println(err.Error())
     },
 )